zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to Zinit in the last 90 days.</summary>

+* 27-02-2020
+  - An **important fix** has been pushed – due to a bug Turbo has been disabled for non-for syntax invocations of Zinit.
+Issue `zinit self-update` to resolve the mistake.

 * 26-02-2020
   - From now on `zinit self-update` reloads Zinit for the current session (after updating the plugin manager), and `zinit update --all/-p/--parallel` detects